teaching-genomics/pavia2024/DAY1/README.md

 mv GCF_000005845.2_ASM584v2_genomic.fna e_coli.fasta
 ```

-## Genome assembly

 ## Alignment
-now let's download the reads:
+now let's download some short reads to align to the reference genome we just downloaded:
 ```
 fasterq-dump SRR10428014
 ```
 fasterq-dump is a tool to download seequences from NCBI-SRA.
-Sometimes it gives errors of connection.
 Let's explore the fastq format.
 How can we visualize the first reads:
 ```
 cat SRR10428014_1.fastq | head -4